Theory of Operation

 The loudness normalization process requires two ffmpeg passes.
 The first pass runs ffmpeg with the loudnorm filter in analysis mode, outputting its measurements to /dev/null — no audio is written.
 At the end of the pass, the filter prints a JSON block to stderr containing the measured integrated loudness (LUFS), true peak (dBTP), loudness range (LRA), and threshold values.

-This analysis runs against the already-downmixed and (optionally) level-ridden WAV from steps 1–5 — so the loudness measurement reflects the final dynamics of the audio, not the original theatrical mix.
+This analysis runs against the already-downmixed and (optionally) level-ridden WAV from Pass 1 — so the loudness measurement reflects the final dynamics of the audio, not the original theatrical mix.

 Why level riding before loudness normalization?
 The order is intentional.
 Level riding reduces the dynamic range of the audio.
 Loudness normalization then measures the resulting signal and sets the overall level.
 If the order were reversed — normalize first, then ride levels — the final output level would be unpredictable, because dynaudnorm's gain changes would shift the integrated loudness away from the target.
 The current order guarantees the output hits the target LUFS regardless of what level riding does to the dynamics.